briannaghinds/racr/README.md

 Define the strategies as paramterized objects (like a Grid Search), first do visualizations per model (seaborn pairplot, etc.)

 ### Dashboard
-Each track (dropdown) will be visualized in streamlit and the strategy inputs will be something like radio buttons.
+Each track (dropdown) will be visualized in streamlit and the strategy inputs will be something like radio buttons, dropdowns, etc.

+MVP1 -> Lap Time Predictor